leroykayanda/aks-cluster/docs/aks-setup.md

 **Verify that**

-1. An ingress exposes kibana and grafana.
+1. An ingress exposes argocd, kibana and grafana.
 The ingress should have certificates from letsencrypt.

 `k get certificaterequest --all-namespaces`
 `k get certificate --all-namespaces`

 2. You can log in to kibana using the default elastic user and the password set in the variable `elastic_password` and can see kubernetes logs.
 3. You can log in to grafana using the password set in the variable `grafana_password`.
 You should be able to see a kubernetes dashboard with various metrics as well as alerts.
 We use the grafana terraform provider to create alerts.
+Test to ensure you are able to receive alerts.
+5. You can log in to ArgoCD with the username admin and the password below

+``kubectl get secret -n argocd argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 --decode``